 Each faculty or school may have specific expectations and preferred practices for publishing in their discipline.
 Be sure to take these into account when deciding how and where to publish your work.

-This focus on engagement has broadened the scope of acceptable publication formats.
+As industry engagement becomes increasingly important, this has broadened the scope of acceptable publication formats.
 In addition to peer-reviewed journals, non-traditional outputs like blogs, social media posts, and articles in The Conversation are increasingly valued.

 These types of outputs can now be tracked using tools such as Altmetric Explorer and PlumX, helping you build a more comprehensive and diverse publishing profile.